Clot-Causing Culprits

 Sugary sodas are full of sugar, which can lead to weight gain.
 Being overweight increases the risk of blood clots.
 Sodas also cause inflammation, which can make it easier for clots to form.

-This article will explore the worst foods for eczema, looking at the biggest culprits.
-Read on to learn about these foods.
+This article will explore foods to avoid with GIST, looking at the worst options.
+Read on to learn more about these foods.

 2. Energy Drinks